Low-memory Krylov subspace methods for optimal rational matrix function approximation: Implementing Lanczos-OR using low memory

 \subsection{Some comments on implementation}

 Our main goal is to describe how to implement Lanczos-FA and Lanczos-OR in a way that requires $k$ matrix-vector products and $O(n)$ storage, when $M$ and $N$ are each at most degree two.
 As mentioned, the approach can be extended to any constant degree.
-There are a range of improvements to our implementation which may be useful in practice.

-First, the amount of storage used can be reduced somewhat.
-Indeed, the implementation described above saves $\vec{T}$, $\vec{T}^2$, $\vec{L}$, and $\vec{d}$, but only accesses a sliding window of these quantities.
+To obtain possibly improved practical performance, it is possible to slightly optimize the storage requirements of our implementation.
+For example, the implementation described above saves $\vec{T}$, $\vec{T}^2$, $\vec{L}$, and $\vec{d}$, but only accesses a sliding window of these quantities.
 We have chosen to save them for convenience since they require only $O(k)$ storage.
 However, storing only the relevant information from these quantities would result in an implementation with storage costs independent of the number of iterations $k$.
 In this vein, a practical implementation would likely determine $k$ adaptively by monitoring the residual or other measures of the error.

-Improvements to the number of vectors of length $n$ may be possible as well, although we expect these would limited to constant factors as well.
-For example, storage could possibly be reduced somewhat by incorporating the Lanczos iteration more explicitly with the inversion of the LDL facorization, much like the classical Hestenes and Stiefel implementation of CG \cite{hestenes_stiefel_52}.
+Improvements to the number of vectors of length $n$ may be possible as well, although we expect these would be limited to constant factors.
+For example, storage could possibly be reduced by incorporating the Lanczos iteration more explicitly with the inversion of the LDL factorization, much like the classical Hestenes and Stiefel implementation of CG \cite{hestenes_stiefel_52}.